 A Practical Guide to Composting in a Small Apartment

-The problem is, a lot of people living in small apartments avoid composting because there’s a common misconception it may make your place smell a little... funky.
-However, the truth is that it’s possible to set up a composting system without stinking up your home - and you don’t even need an expansive backyard to reap the benefits.
+Every time you throw away your banana peel, apple core, eggshells, or meat trimmings, just think: that’s a valuable piece of food that could be recycled via composting.
+The problem is, a lot of people living in small apartments avoid composting because there’s a common misconception it might make your place smell a little... funky.
+However, the truth is that it’s possible to set up a composting system without stinking up your home – and you don’t even need an expansive backyard to reap the benefits.

 You also need to take into consideration what size will work best for you and your space.
 “It’s worth doing some research before buying to find out what's going to work for your individual needs.
 If you generate a lot of organic waste then you’ll want to consider a bigger system.”